Cruise ship: Origins

 The practice of luxury cruising made steady inroads into the more established market for transatlantic crossings.
 In the competition for passengers, ocean liners – being the most famous example – added luxuries such as fine dining, luxury services, and staterooms with finer appointments.
 In the late-19th century, Albert Ballin, director of the Hamburg-America Line, was the first to send his transatlantic ships out on long southern cruises during the worst of the North Atlantic winter seasons.
 Other companies followed suit.
 Some of them built specialized ships designed for easy transformation between summer crossings and winter cruising.

 In 1897 three luxury liners, all European-owned, offered transportation between Europe and North America.
 In 1906 the number had increased to seven.
 The British Inman Line owned City of Paris, the Cunard Line had Campania and Lucania.
 The White Star Line owned Majestic and Teutonic.
 La Lorraine and La Savoie sailed for the French Compagnie Générale Transatlantique.

+Beginning in the late 19th century, the emphasis of the cruise ship industry gradually shifted from the Mediterranean to the Caribbean.
+As more dedicated cruise ships were built in the coming decades, the Caribbean would become the global center of cruising.

 From luxury ocean liners to "megaship" cruising

+Modern cruise ships tend to have less hull strength, speed, and agility compared to ocean liners.